-The door is cut to size and a template made for the bearing guided face moulding cutter (see Router Class in WPP43 for more on template working).
+The door is cut to size and a Otemplate made for the bearingguided face moulding cutter.
 Make sure you use an offcut in the middle for support and keep the router tight to the edge of the template and machine at an even pace.
 The template is pinned to the door blank and the blank sits on a rubber router mat.
 The edge has an ovolo shape routed on it.
-Finally sand, apply a finish, and fit the hooks, hinges, knob and a catch!
+Finally sand, apply a finish, and fit the hooks, hinges, knob and a catch.